Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-A faulty gene on chromosome #4 causes HD.
-All people who inherit the faulty gene may eventually develop HD.
+HD is caused by a faulty gene.
+All people who inherit the faulty gene may get HD.

 Copyright © Nucleus Medical Media, Inc.

 There is no cure for HD.
-Treatment aims to help control symptoms.
+Symptoms can only be managed.

 Hereditary Disease Foundation